jwsorens/RussellRanch/Sequence_Analysis/Genome_Binning_Notes.md

 ./psi-cd-hit.pl -i ../../Total_Assembly_Sorted.fa -o ../../Cluster_Total_Assembly.fa -c 0.9 -G 1 -g 1 -prog blastn -circle 1 -exec local -para 3 -blp 4
 scontrol show job $SLURM_JOB_ID
 ```
-The above took to long to complete so the job got killed.
+The above took too long to complete so the job got killed.
 Recently discovered a way for CD-HIT to save the progress of a job using the `-rs` flag which saves checkpoints every so many steps.
 Edited job script to increase resources as well has adding the `-rs` flag in case it does not finish in the allotted time.

 ```
 #!/bin/bash --login